How To Build A Clay Pot Candle Heater & Do They Really Work?

 The flowerpot does not increase the amount of heat, just its usefulness.

-But for real winter emergency heating, you’ll need to upgrade to using Sterno cans or get yourself a kerosene or propane heater.
+But for winter emergency heating, you’ll need to upgrade to using Sterno cans or get yourself a kerosene or propane heater.

 Because these last resort warmth tools are an effective and inexpensive insurance policy.